herereadthis/redwall/src/jekyll_code/_posts/2014-07-30-greeneyes.md

 ### Dropdown menu navigation

-This module will create a nested menu where the child elements will be hidden by default and are toggled into view by clicking on the parent items.
+This module will create a nested menu where the child elements will be hidden by default and are toggled into view by clicking on the parent items **([view on GitHub](https://github.com/herereadthis/greeneyes/blob/master/src/js/dropdown_menu.js))**.

 Coming soon ([GitHub issue #4](https://github.com/herereadthis/greeneyes/issues/4))